Object Operation APIs

 await model.getWindow("New Tab").maximize();

-Even though the control type of the test object "New Tab" is "Pane", the object can still be obtained through the "getWindow()" method to perform window operations on it.
+Even if the control type of the test object "New Tab" is Pane, you can still get this object through the getWindow() method, thereby performing window operations on it.

-Notice: The above operations are allowed, but if the target control is not a top-level control, but a container at a certain level in the application, then the window operation will not work.
+Note: The above operations are allowed, but if the target control is not a top-level control but a container within the application, then window operations will naturally not take effect.

-More control operations and property help can be found in the Model Explorer.
+More help on control commands and properties can be found in the Model Manager.